dekarrin/ictiobus/docs/fishi-usage.md

     %%grammar

     {SUM}   =   int + int

+### Symbols In Grammars

+Every symbol in a grammar rule is either a *terminal symbol* or a *non-terminal symbol*.
+These are also often referred to as simply "terminals" and "non-terminals" respectively.
+A terminal symbol has no rule in the grammar where it is the head symbol, whereas a non-terminal symbol has at least one rule.
+Terminals are so-called because they are the termination of derivation; once you get a terminal, you cannot derive it into anything else.

 Terminals in FISHI CFGs must be token classes that are defined in a Tokens section somewhere else in the spec.
 They do not necessarily need to be